mukesh-kk/website/gitpod/docs/introduction/learn-gitpod/the-life-of-a-workspace.md

 - Your dotfiles repository is `git` cloned at `~/.dotfiles` directory.
 - Installation script is executed if you have one inside your dotfiles repo (i.e `install.sh` and [more](/docs/configure/user-settings/dotfiles))
-  1. Gitpod will automatically symlink all files recursively from `~/.dotfiles` to `~` **if you do not have an installation script**.
+  - Gitpod will automatically symlink all files recursively from `~/.dotfiles` to `~` **if you do not have an installation script**.
-  2. Your installation script can run for upto 120s (2 minutes), it will receive a `SIGKILL` if it exceeds that limit.
+  - Your installation script can run for upto 120s (2 minutes), it will receive a `SIGKILL` if it exceeds that limit.
 - Any further progress will be halted until your dotfiles is fully installed.
-- Logfile can be found at `~/.dotfiles.log`
+- Logs file can be found at `~/.dotfiles.log`

 ### 5: `.gitpod.yml` tasks